cpsughrue/gsoc_proposal/README.md

 - Phase 0: Present to May 28
 	1. Iron out implementation and design details
 - Phase 1: May 29 - June 11 (2 weeks)
-    1. Add `--module-build-daemon` flag to clang so that it is recognized as a valid flag
+    1. Add `--fmodule-build-daemon` flag to clang so that it is recognized as a valid flag
-	2. Make sure clang driver properly handles `--module-build-daemon` flag
+	2. Make sure clang driver properly handles `--fmodule-build-daemon` flag
 - Phase 2: June 12 - July 2 (3 weeks)
 	1. Create skeleton build daemon that can be initialized with `-cc1modbuildd` and shut down
 	2. Implimint ability for clang instances to register and unregister with the deamon.
 Daemon should maintain a running list of clang invocations registered.